RecordPlayerAdvice.comUpdated June 2026

 Increased surface noise.
 Records that used to play quietly now have more hiss, crackle, or grain.
 This happens because a worn stylus tip develops flat spots that don't track cleanly.

 Distortion on vocal peaks and cymbal crashes.
 The highest-frequency groove modulations are the first to be poorly tracked by a worn stylus.
-Sibilant sounds (‘s’ sounds in vocals) distort first.
+Sibilant sounds, the 's' sounds in vocals, distort first.
+If your records sound slightly harsh on female vocals or acoustic guitar, this is often the cause.

 Visible damage.
-With a loupe or phone camera macro, you can sometimes see chipping or flattening of the stylus tip.
+With a loupe or phone camera macro mode, you can sometimes see chipping or flattening of the stylus tip.
+A new stylus is a smooth, polished point; a worn one shows flat facets or rounding under magnification.

-If any of these apply, replace the stylus before running a cartridge upgrade.
+If any of these apply, replace the stylus before considering a cartridge upgrade.
 A worn stylus on an otherwise excellent cartridge sounds worse than a new stylus on a budget one.

 Setting Up a New Cartridge: Tracking Force and Anti-Skate

 After mounting a new cartridge, two adjustments are essential.
-These apply to turntables with adjustable tonearms (AT-LP120X, Rega, Pro-Ject) but not the AT-LP60X, which has a fixed setup.
+These apply to turntables with adjustable tonearms, the AT-LP120X, Rega, and Pro-Ject range, but not to the AT-LP60X, which has a fixed, non-adjustable setup.

 Tracking force.
-The cartridge manufacturer specifies a tracking force range (for example, the Nagaoka MP-110’s range is 1.5 to 2.0 grams, recommended 1.8g).
+The cartridge manufacturer specifies a tracking force range.
+The Nagaoka MP-110's range is 1.5 to 2.0 grams, with 1.8g recommended.
 Set the counterweight at the back of the tonearm to achieve this.
 Most tonearms have a calibrated counterweight you rotate to set the force.
-Setting it too light causes mistracking; too heavy causes groove wear.
+Setting it too light causes mistracking; too heavy causes accelerated groove wear.
+A digital stylus force gauge (around £15-20) removes the guesswork and is worth buying once.

 Anti-skate.
-The tonearm naturally pulls inward across the record (skating force).
-Anti-skate applies a counterforce.
-Set it to roughly the same value as your tracking force.
-Getting this right reduces inner-groove distortion and wear imbalance between channels.
+The tonearm naturally pulls inward across the record due to the stylus drag angle, this is called skating force.
+Anti-skate applies a counterforce to keep the stylus tracking straight in the groove.
+Set it to roughly the same numeric value as your tracking force.
+Getting this right reduces inner-groove distortion and prevents uneven channel wear over thousands of plays.

 Alignment.
-After mounting, check that the cartridge body is parallel to the headshell and that the stylus tip aligns with the protractor marks.
-Small alignment errors cause audible distortion.
-Most cartridges come with a basic protractor; more accurate ones are available free online (Baerwald or Stevenson alignment).
+After mounting, check that the cartridge body sits parallel to the headshell and that the stylus tip aligns with the protractor marks at the null points.
+Small alignment errors cause audible distortion on one side of the stereo image.
+Most cartridges come with a basic protractor; more accurate Baerwald or Stevenson alignment protractors are available free to download and print.

 The Break-In Period

 During break-in: play records as normal.
-Don’t use your best pressings for the first few hours.
-The sound will be slightly stiff initially — less bass extension, slightly hard-sounding.
-After 20 hours, it settles.
-After 40 hours, it’s fully run in.
+Don't use your best pressings for the first few hours.
+The sound will be slightly stiff initially, less bass extension, slightly hard high frequencies.
+After 20 hours, it settles into its character.
+After 40 hours, it's fully run in.

 This is worth knowing because some buyers compare their new cartridge directly to their old one and wonder if the upgrade was worthwhile.
 Give it time.
 The character you hear at hour 5 is not the character you'll hear at hour 40.